ElusiveMonni/monni_docs/release-notes/2024-11-19-next-steps/2024-11-19-next-steps.md

 We plan for Guild premium to be a serious level above in terms of capabilities.

 Lastly, we also have added a way to donate for anyone interested in aiding with development.
 You can check that out [here!](https://buy.stripe.com/8wM2c5ekIcTgeCk9AA)

+## Changes
+- Removed discord linked roles.
+Doesn't work well and abandoned feature by discord.
+- Changed just now to relative on the timestamp command.
+- Fixed sticky roles issue where role was given on join.
+- Fixed pets command bug where if you had 0 pets it would break.
+- Added rate limits to point system saving.
+This should stabilize point system registering.
+- Changed just now to relative on the timestamp command.
+More accurate wording.
+- Moved tags and reminders to a new encrypted storage system.
+- Added full translation support for reminders and tags.
+- Added new system for making cooldowns and translations related to it.
+- Large amount of internal changes to the bot to reduce future bugs.
+- Payment system integration.